hsivonen/encoding_rs/README.md

 appear to treat MSRV changes as semver-breaking, so it would be useless for this crate to treat MSRV changes as semver-breaking.

-As of 2021-02-04, MSRV appears to be Rust 1.36.0 for using the crate and 1.42.0 for doc tests to pass without errors about the global allocator.
+As of 2024-04-04, MSRV appears to be Rust 1.36.0 for using the crate and 1.42.0 for doc tests to pass without errors about the global allocator.
+With the `simd-accel` feature, the MSRV is even higher.

 ## Compatibility with rust-encoding